There are a lot of things in sport you can't control.

 The officials, the weather, the opposition, the crowd.
 But one thing that is 100% in your control and that every team should aim to dominate is the warm-up.

 Not every warm-up is created equal and there are lots of myths about certain types of warm-up being harmful to performance.
 We have taken the best of sports science, combined with our more than 30,000 hours of coaching experience and built what we believe to be the world's best athletic warm-up.

-The warm-up has 4 phases and should take no longer than 15 minutes (our elite teams can get it done in 10).
+This warm-up has four phases and should take no longer than 15 minutes (our elite teams get it done in 10).
 This article will provide a general overview of each phase, but there are links in each section to more thorough explanations and resources.

 If you are serious about your sport, or even just your fitness, rolling is a must-have component of your routine.

 Rolling, or Self Myofascial Release (SMR), works on a number of levels to help loosen up and rejuvenate the body.